XNLFutureTechnologies/XNLInsiderLinuxInstallerHelpers/README.md

 **XNLInstallRightClickMenus.sh**
 This VERY simple 'helper script' will install the XNL Ft.
 Right-Click-Menus in your file browser (Dolphin for example).
 Please see the directory ***RightClickMenu*** for more detailed information about this 'feature'.
 IMPORTANT NOTE: This menu assumes you are using KDE, have VSCode installed AND that you are using the XNL Ft.
 Wine Base Setup!

+**XNLInstalliPhoneHelpers.sh**
+This script installs basic utils (NO extensive UI applications like iTunes or stuff like that) to be able to mount your iPhone to your PC so you can copy/move photo's and video's from your iPhone to your PC.
+It will also install three helper scripts which will help you pair your iPhone with your PC, to connect to you iPhone and one to properly unmount & disconnect from your iPhone.

 # How can I run them/They don't start!
 After you've downloaded the .sh script(s), or you have saved the contents of one to a new .sh file on your own pc, you will first need to open a terminal (in the same directory as the script), and then use the command **chmod +x [scriptname].sh**

 This will simply put make the script executable.
 Once you have done that you can just simply type the name of the script like this:
 **./[scriptname].sh**

 **EXAMPLE:**
 chmod +x XNLWineInstallFull.sh
 ./XNLWineInstallFull.sh

 This would then install the XNL Ft.
 Base Wine setup we're using + all requirements.

 # Terminal?
 What Terminal?
 WHERE?